siderolabs/talos/website/content/v1.8/talos-guides/configuration/disk-management.md

 description: "Guide on managing disks"
 ---

-Talos Linux in version 1.8.0 provides a new backend to manage system and user disks.
+Talos Linux version 1.8.0 introduces a new backend for managing system and user disks.
-The machine configuration changes are minimal, and the new backend is fully compatible with the existing machine configuration.
+The machine configuration changes required are minimal, and the new backend is fully compatible with the existing machine configuration.

 ## Listing Disks

-To list all disks (block devices) available on the machine, use the following command:
+To obtain a list of all available block devices (disks) on the machine, you can use the following command:

 ```bash
 $ talosctl get disks